simeononsecurity/simeononsecurity.ch/content/articles/safe-social-media-practices-and-protecting-your-privacy-online/index.en.md

 2. [**Enable two-factor authentication**](https://simeononsecurity.com/articles/what-are-the-diferent-kinds-of-factors-in-mfa/): use two-factor authentication (2FA) whenever possible.
 This adds an extra layer of security by requiring a verification code in addition to your password when logging in.

-3. **Regularly review your friends and followers**: Periodically review your friends and followers list to ensure that you are only connected with individuals you know and trust.
+3. **Regularly review your friends and followers**: Periodically review your friends and followers list to ensure that you're only connected with individuals you know and trust.

 4. **Beware of sharing sensitive information**: Be cautious about sharing sensitive information such as your current location, address, phone number, or financial details on social media platforms.